yosef147yosef/Mini-project-in-databases-Yosef-Halevi-Eliyahu-Shulman/README.md

 ### Worker

-Represents the workers or employees associated with banks.
+Description: Represents the workers or employees associated with banks.

 **Attributes:**
 - Name: (Type: String)